komputerwiz/csp-solver/README.md

 # CSP::Solver
 A gem for solving arbitrary [constraint satisfaction problems][wiki-csp] (CSPs).
-If the constraints are [hard][hard] (as opposed to flexible/soft) and can be specified in the Ruby programming language, then this library can find a solution.
+If the constraints are [hard][hard-constraints] (as opposed to flexible/soft) and can be specified in the Ruby programming language, then this library can find a solution.

 ## Installation